Apply for Grinnell Approval

 - Recommendations must be from two faculty members from whom you’ve taken a class.
 They don't have to be professors in your major or intended major department.
 One recommendation may be from your adviser.

 - Discuss recommendations at least 7 days prior to the application due date as a courtesy.
 The system will send out an email and you should advise the faculty member that they will be receiving it.

 - If you wish to apply for a year off campus, please meet with one of the OCS Directors.
-You will also need to ask your adviser to write a statement of support within their recommendation regarding your academic plan to spend a year off campus.

 - If your program is located in a country where the language spoken is taught at Grinnell and more than 1 semester of language is required, one of your recommendations must come from a professor from that department.